FbW43-2/bdl02_knopkevin_git_cheatsheet/README.md

 2. Move to branch that you want to merge your changes on.
     E.g: `git checkout master`

-    after checking out on master, it`s always good practice to pull the latest changes from the origin with:
+    after checking out on master, its always good practice to pull the latest changes from the origin with:
     `git pull`

 3. Merge the changes from the source branch (the one where we committed our changes on) with: